 sourcetype=access_* includes both access_common and access_combined Apache log formats, you should see that the percentages of some of the fields are less than 1.0.

 Calculate the co-occurrences between all the fields in download events.

 The more narrow your search is before you pass the results into

-correlate, the more likely all the field value pairs will have a correlation of 1.0 (co-occur in 100% of the search results).
-For these download events, you might be able to spot an issue depending on which pair have less than 1.0 co-occurrence.
+correlate, the more likely it is that all the field value pairs have a correlation of 1.0.
+A correlation of 1.0 means the values co-occur in 100% of the search results.
+For these download events, you might be able to spot an issue depending on which pairs have less than 1.0 co-occurrence.

 Have questions?
 Visit Splunk Answers and see what questions and answers the Splunk community has using the correlate command.